How to customize Mac’s Dock

 - Go to Policy Targets > +Add Devices.

 - Select the device with which the policy is to be associated.
 Click Ok.

 You can also associate the policy with device groups, users, user groups or domains.

 - Check the required policy from the Policies tab.

 What happens at the device end?

-As the policy gets associated, system preferences for the dock change accordingly on the target device.
+System preferences for the dock change accordingly as the policy gets associated with the target device.